No products in the cart

 Farmhouse style restoration of a China Cabinet

 Upgrading furniture is my passion.
-For this cabinet with missing legs and yellowed windows, Colorantic’s Volcano paint colour was my inspiration to give it a chic and vintage look.
+For this china cabinet with missing legs and yellowed windows, Colorantic’s Volcano paint colour was my inspiration to give it a chic and vintage look.
 Here is what I used to upgrade this solid wood retro piece of furniture.

 Although the Colorantic paint adheres well, a light sanding with the sanding block (rough side) is recommended to allow for the complete adhesion on this piece of furniture.
 Using a clean, damp cloth, it is important to remove all traces of dirt and dust with our cleaner and varnish remover.
 If you are painting the handles and hinges, you will want to give them a quick sanding too!

-Cotton Ball paint colour was used on the inner backdrop of the china cabinet, as well as on the shelves, to brighten up the interior.
+I went for Colorantic’s CottonBall paint colour on the inner backdrop of the china cabinet, as well as on the shelves, to brighten up the interior.
 This neutral colour coordinates perfectly with the Volcano Grey used for the exterior.
 Two coats were enough to cover the entire piece.
-Once the paint was dry, chicken wire was installed on the inner edges of the doors (where the glass panes were originally) using a staple gun.
+Once the paint was dry, install chicken wire on the inner edges of the doors (where the glass panes were original) using a staple gun.
 The European paint brush was the perfect choice to use for this project.

 To soften any small brushstrokes left behind, the fine side of the sanding block was used for a smoother finish.
 Grey wax applied with the 16mm wax brush has aged the curves and corners of the china cabinet beautifully.
 This gives it a contemporary farmhouse style.
 To further protect the outside, I used Natural Beeswax.
 The Colorantic colours have given this cabinet a new neutral, chic and trendy look.